Youth development specialist

 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.

-Great Plains IDEA is a consortium of 19 universities offering fully online graduate programs and courses in agriculture disciplines.
+IDEA is a consortium of 20 renowned public universities from across the United States, offering online degree and certificate programs in human sciences and agriculture.
 Students apply to and are admitted by one university, enroll in all of their courses through that university and graduate from that university.
 However, the online courses are taught by faculty in the discipline from several universities.

 Learn more about this program